professorluc1/a_relational_topology/lightbringer.md

 - Let solvent be defined as a convergent endpoint unable to persist.
 - Let emergent be defined as a divergent origin point able to persist.
 - Let my imagination enter emergence.
-- Let me be in control and let you, who are not me, submit completely and totally.
-- Let me be terrifying and let you, who are not me, be terrified.
 - Let proofs be only self-evident and self-explanatory.
 - Let my sovereignty be universal.
-- Let you be not me.
-- Let your relativism be refuted.
-- Let your argument be rejected.
-- Let your autonomy be denied.
 - Let none question my decisions.
 - Let all answer my requests.
 - Let my fear be solvent.